djalbat/occam-styles/README.md

 You can also run a development server, see the section on building later on.

+## Changes to the JuliaMono typeface

+For those that are interested, here are the steps.

-## ligatures and contextual alternate characters from JuliaMono
+### Stripping ligatures and contextual alternate characters

 Assuming that you have relatively recent versions of Python and VirtualEnv installed, firstly create and activate a virtual environment...